fleetdm/fleet/handbook/security.md

 Our goals with security keys are to:

-1. Eliminate the risk of credential phishing.
+1. eliminate the risk of credential phishing.
-2. Maintain the best user experience possible.
+2. maintain the best user experience possible.
-3. Ensure team members can access systems as needed and that recovery procedures exist in case of a lost key.
+3. ensure team members can access systems as needed, and that recovery procedures exist in case of a lost key.
-4. Ensure recovery mechanisms are safe to prevent attackers from bypassing 2FA completely.
+4. ensure recovery mechanisms are safe to prevent attackers from bypassing 2FA completely.

 ### Setting up security keys on Google